MicrosoftDocs/visualstudio-docs/subscriptions/delete-license.md

 0. Switch back to the admin portal.
 The **Edit multiple subscribers** dialog should still be open.
 (If it's not, just select the **Bulk edit** option again.)
 0. Select the **Browse** button, select the file you just saved, and select **Open**.
 The name of your file will now be displayed in the dialog.
 0. Select **OK**.
 0. You should now see your subscriber list.
 The subscribers you want to delete should have the phrase you defined listed in the **Reference** column.
+If it's not visible and you want to display it, select the **Edit columns** menu option and add the column.
    > [!div class="mx-imgBorder"]
    > ![List Showing Reference](_img/delete-license/reference-list.png "Screenshot of subscriber list in the admin portal showing the addition of the reference term marking users to be deleted.")

 0. In the **Filter by name, email or reference** field, enter the word or phrase you used to mark the users to be deleted.
+The filter will be applied even if the **Reference** column is not displayed.
 0. You should now see only the users you need to delete.
-You can select one users, then use CTRL+A to select them all, and choose **Delete**.
+You can select one user, then use CTRL+A to select them all, and choose **Delete**.
 0. Clear the filter field to display your updated subscriber list.